Staff and others at Trinity Churches

-Phil Cansdale is vicar of Trinity Churches, a role which includes leading the staff team and overseeing the 1045 congregation at Holy Trinity.
+Phil Cansdale is vicar of Trinity Churches, a role which includes leading the staff team and overseeing different congregations across Trinity Churches.
+He is also Area Dean of Shrewsbury, which gives him the added joys of working with colleagues and churches across the town and beyond.
 Originally from Bristol and coming via Pakistan, Oxford, Canterbury and Wolverhampton, he has been in Shrewsbury since 2009.
-Married to Tracey – who he describes on any application form as his greatest asset – he has three children, Lottie, Hamish and Barney.
+Married to Tracey – who works locally as a primary school head teacher – he has three children who seem far too grown up.
 Phil has many aspirations in life.
 Ideally he’d love to play the piano like Jools Holland, cook like Jamie Oliver, and explore the world like Bear Grylls.
 Given the extreme likelihood of failing in all three, he will settle for being a loving husband, a great dad, and a fruitful church leader.

-Valerie Pitt is an Associate Minister at Trinity Churches, with a particular role overseeing the 9am congregation at Holy Trinity and includes some ministry on the Meole Estate.
-Valerie champions the cause of the elderly in the parish.
-She enjoys a good chat over a cup of tea and she also keeps an eye on our monthly Trinity Table lunch.
+Valerie Pitt is an Associate Minister at Trinity Churches.
+She has a particular role in overseeing the 9am congregation at Holy Trinity but also leads worship across the parish.
+Valerie champions the cause of the elderly in the parish and keeps an eye on our thriving monthly Trinity Table lunch.
 Valerie is married to John and they have five children and an increasing number of grandchildren.
-Valerie also enjoys singing and conducting the Christmas choir, as well as gardening, walking and playing with their grandchildren.
+Valerie also enjoys singing, gardening, walking and spending time with their family.

 Charles Ruxton is an Associate Minister at Trinity Churches.
 Sometimes seen as old and wise, he is actually rather childish, though you have to get to know him to see that (ask his wife, Sylvia).
 He is known to spend time wondering how it might be possible to pray, as well as actually praying.
 He earns his living by running a successful small business doing pollution testing and cleanup and spends spare time with family, whistling folk tunes, hill-walking and going sailing when he can.
 Sylvia and Charles have a small retreat house attached to their home.